microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 Once connected, you will be able to run again the prompt and get the expected response.

 ![Microsoft 365 Copilot showing information about the candidate Alice Johnson, who is matching the search criteria defined in the prompt.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-copilot-03.png)

+### Step 3: Advanced interaction with the agent (bonus step)

+This is a bonus step, depending on the leftover time you can skip it or you can go through it.

 It is now time to test a much more advanced tool, like the `add_candidate` one to add a new candidate to the HR system.
 Use the following prompt: